 In 2013, the recommendations made by the ACPR following its 2011 audit continued to be implemented.
 At the end of 2013, 21 recommendations were considered fully implemented, two others were implemented in January 2014, a third is expected to be implemented in the second quarter of 2014 and the last at the end of 2014.
 These recommendations were implemented as a result of significant changes to IT applications (Webcheques, OPFL and Format).
-Therefore, at the end of 2013 86% of the ACPR's recommendations were implemented based on the follow-up by compliance.
+Therefore, at the end of 2013 86% of the ACPR's recommendations were implemented according to follow-up conducted by compliance.